There are now 3 possible online modes for units:

 - Level 3 core unit in the Microbiology and Immunology major sequence

-- Typically this unit is assessed in the following ways: (1) MCQ quiz assessment; (2) laboratory report; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) MCQ quiz assessment; (2) laboratory report; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)